aptos-labs/aptos-core/developer-docs-site/docs/index.md

 # Aptos Developer Documentation

 Welcome!
 At Aptos Labs we are building a Layer 1 for everyone.
+Aptos supports the blockchain-specific [Move programming language](https://github.com/move-language/move) in its purest form, derived directly from Rust.
+Aptos let's you program in Move without needing to learn [complex modifications to the language itself](https://medium.com/@fidika/aptos-vs-sui-detailed-dev-comparison-5d24df53eee8).
+And the results are lightning-speed transactions created with little effort and executed in parallel.

-This documentation will help you develop applications for the Aptos blockchain, run nodes, and be a part of the blossoming Aptos community.
+This documentation will help you develop applications for the Aptos blockchain, run nodes, and be a part of the ever-growing Aptos community.
 This documentation covers both basic and advanced topics.
 Here you will find concepts, how-to guides, quickstarts, tutorials, API references, code examples, release notes, and more.

-## Start here
+## Set up your environment and take our tutorials

 <div class="docs-card-container">
 <div class="row row-cols-1 row-cols-md-3a g-4">